sttp-book/sttp-book/chapters/getting-started/test-automation.md

 to software testing automation frameworks.
 In this book, we will use JUnit, as all our code examples are written in Java.
 If you are using a different programming language in your daily work, note that testing frameworks in other languages offer similar functionalities.

 We will now introduce an example program and then use it to demonstrate how to write JUnit tests.
+The code implemented in this chapter can be found at the `roman` package in the [code examples](https://github.com/sttp-book/code-examples/) repository.

 > **Requirement: Roman numerals**
 >